christos-plm/python-practice/README.md

 # python-practice
 A repository for experimenting with python

-Programming course - DEcember 2025
+Programming course - December 2025